atxy-blip/shuaibeamer/README.md

 # shuai-group-report

-Beamer template for use in group reports.
-Check branches for actual documents.
+Beamer template for use in group reports, with minor modifications based on the [Metropolis theme](https://ctan.org/pkg/beamertheme-metropolis).